Early Childhood Education Degree Online

 8.)
 Purdue University Fort Wayne

 Average Net Price: $13,920

 Perdue University Fort Wayne is a branch of Perdue University, an accredited and nationally known private university.
 This campus currently accommodates over 8,000 students enrolled in undergraduate, graduate, and online programs.
 Its campus is located in Fort Wayne, Indiana.
 PUFW strives to provide education, engagement, and innovation.
 They take care to provide their students with a degree of inclusive understanding.
 Perdue University Fort Wayne offers two Early Childhood Education undergraduate degrees that can be completed online.
 This program prepares students for careers in early childhood education, such as classroom teaching, preschool teaching, and childcare director positions.
-The Early Childhood and Family Studies Department at PFW are committed to preparing graduates with the knowledge and skills needed to succeed in their professional lives while positively impacting the lives of all children and their families.

 9.)
 Oklahoma State University-Main Campus

 Oklahoma State offers 200 undergraduate degree programs and 124 graduate-level degree programs to more than 24,649 students from all 50 states, as well as from over 100 foreign countries.
 According to Niche.com OSU ranked #1 in Top Public Universities in Oklahoma, Niche.com gave OSU an overall grade ranking of A. Oklahoma State University offers an early childhood education degree online.
 The early childhood education degree covers different topics including child development, teaching techniques, literacy development, classroom management, and more.
 This program is specifically tailored for individuals with a passion for engaging with young children, spanning from birth to the age of eight, within an array of environments such as preschools, daycare centers, Head Start programs, or private preschools.